romgrk/node-gtk/README.md

     `Gdk.EventType`

  - **Constants & Values**: `SNAKE_CASE` (not modified, may contain lowercase)
-    Can be attached on namespaces or on specific objects.
+    It can be attached to namespaces or on specific objects.
     Example:
     `Gdk.KEY_g !== Gdk.KEY_G`
     `Gdk.EventType.KEY_PRESS`